-- Promoting active citizenship, young people's sense of initiative and youth entrepreneurship including social entrepreneurship: The priority aims to foster active citizenship among young people, notably through volunteering and acts of solidarity, and thereby strengthen young people's sense of initiative, particularly in the social field, and support their communities.
+- Promoting active citizenship, young people's sense of initiative and youth entrepreneurship, including social entrepreneurship: The priority aims to foster active citizenship among young people, notably through volunteering and acts of solidarity, and thereby strengthen young people's sense of initiative, particularly in the social field, and support their communities.
 Projects under this priority could also promote entrepreneurship, creative learning and social entrepreneurship among youth.
-Intercultural dialogue, knowledge and recognition of diversity and promotion of tolerance are key to this priority. - Increasing quality, innovation and recognition of youth work: The priority aims to promote the recognition and validation of youth work and informal and non-formal learning on all levels, and support quality development and innovation in youth work.
+Intercultural dialogue, knowledge and recognition of diversity and promotion of tolerance are key to this priority. - Increasing quality, innovation and recognition of youth work: The priority aims to promote the recognition and validation of youth work and informal and non-formal learning on all levels, and support quality development and innovation in youth work, in line with the priorities enshrined in the European Youth Work Agenda and the Bonn Declaration of December 2020.
 This includes capacity-building of youth workers in their online and offline practices, as well as support to the development and sharing of methods to reach marginalised young people, prevent racism and intolerance among youth, and the risks, opportunities and implications of digitalisation. - Strengthening the employability of young people: The priority aims to strengthen young people's key competences and basic skills.
 The youth sector plays an important role in easing the transition of young people from youth to adulthood, including supporting their integration into the labour market.
 Activities focusing on the inclusion and employability of young people with fewer opportunities (including NEETs), with particular emphasis on young people at risk of marginalisation and those with a migrant background, are at the core of this priority. - Reinforcing links between policy, research and practice: This priority addresses the need for stronger links between policy, research and practice in the youth field to provide improved evidence of needs and facilitate policy making.
-Activities to promote better knowledge about the situation of young people and youth policies in Europe and beyond will be of importance to this priority.
+Activities to promote better knowledge about the situation of young people and youth policies in Europe and beyond will be of importance to this priority. - Supporting response of the Youth field in Europe to war in Ukraine: This priority supports projects aiming to implement, share and promote inclusive approaches and practices targeting young people and youth workers fleeing the war in Ukraine and youth work providers of receiving countries actively involved in such activities.
+Activities should adhere to the principles of youth work, including non-formal and intercultural learning, and should contribute to promoting and understanding of human rights and democracy and to increase the capacity of participating organisations.
+They can aim at providing language facilities, applying and expanding research, enhancing synergies and complementarities with organisations active in the field of youth in Ukraine, exploring good practices supporting psycho-social well-being of young refugees and refugee youth workers from Ukraine, and fostering capacity-building of youth work organisations - in Ukraine and in receiving countries - etc.